castacks/UniCeption/uniception/models/encoders/README.md

    - Update the `_make_encoder_test` function to include the new encoder.

 5. **Run Encoder Unit Tests**:
-   - Add your new encoder to the encoder list in the TestEncoders class in `tests/test_encoders.py`.
+   - Add your new encoder to the encoder list in the TestEncoders class in `tests/models/encoders/test_encoders.py`.
-   - Run `python3 tests/test_encoders.py` to test the basic expected functionality of UniCeption encoders.
+   - Run `python3 tests/models/encoders/test_encoders.py` to test the basic expected functionality of UniCeption encoders.
-   - Optionally, for image encoders, the unit tests also save PCA visualizations of the encoder outputs to the `local/pca_images` directory.
+   - Optionally, for image encoders, the unit tests in `tests/models/encoders/viz_image_encoders.py` save PCA visualizations of the encoder outputs to the `local/pca_images` directory.

 ## Example Encoder Implementation